 Glenn hails originally from New Brunswick and now makes his home in Brampton, Ontario.
 In addition to his solo endeavours, he is also one/half of the Celtic and East Coast duo Brown Ale and one/third of the Celtic-Rock trio Celteclectic.
 Glenn is a multi-instrumentalist (guitar, harmonica, mandolin, accordion, bouzouki) who is the President and co-founder of the Brampton Folk Club, the 2009 Brampton Arts Person of the Year and a songwriter who was honoured with the 2011 OCFF Songs From the Heart Winner (Humour).
 He has toured his native province of New Brunswick twice and has just released his fourth solo CD, “Bayside” which chronicles his family’s 200 year history.

-With Glenn, you get a high energy, well-paced set of primarily fun and funny folk songs from his three CDs.
+With Glenn, you get a high energy, well-paced set of primarily fun and funny folk songs from his four CDs.
 Some have an East Coast feel to them; others are more country, while still others have elements of rock or even world music in them.
 His well-crafted originals have a sing-a-long familiarity to them that gets the audience involved.
 You will be entertained!

 Glenn plays primarily acoustic guitar, with some harmonica (and occasional kazoo) sprinkled in.
 His brother Keith plays various percussion instruments and adds backing vocals.
 In longer shows, Glenn will add accordion, mandolin or bouzouki for variety.

 “(Dulse! is)…a really fun, happy song…really a good one”

 “McFarlane proves to be quite a remarkable songwriter”

 “I enjoyed the whole collection…but the absolute stand-out is “The Wedding Video” – you’ve captured beauty and honesty in song beautifully and honestly.”